ItzDreamy/voxthunder-server/README.md

 # VoxelTanksServer
-The game server for VoxelTanks
+The game server for VoxThunder